MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/spatial-keyboard.md

 ### How It Works

 The bridge listens to events on every registered `TextField` — pointer down, focus in, focus out, value changed, key up, and navigation move.
 When the user focuses or interacts with a field, the bridge asks the backend to open the keyboard using the field's current text and caret.
-When the backend reports that a key was pressed or text was submitted, the bridge writes the new text and caret position back into the `TextField` through a `UIToolkitTextFieldAdapter`, without re-triggering its own change callbacks.
+When the backend reports that a key was pressed or text was submitted, the bridge writes the new text and caret position back into the `TextField`, without re-triggering its own change callbacks.
 This keeps the two representations in sync in both directions.

 ### Using a Different Keyboard (Custom Backend)

-The spatial keyboard is only one option.
+The XRI spatial keyboard is one option.
 If you want to drive UI Toolkit fields with the headset's native system keyboard, a third-party floating keyboard asset, or your own custom prefab, you can write your own backend and plug it into the same `UITKKeyboardBridge`.

 To add a custom keyboard:

-1. **Implement `IKeyboardBackend`.** Create a `MonoBehaviour` that implements `VRBuilder.Netcode.UI.Keyboard.IKeyboardBackend`.
+1. **Implement `IKeyboardBackend`.** Create a `MonoBehaviour` that implements `VRBuilder.Core.UI.Keyboard.IKeyboardBackend`.
 The interface requires:
    - `bool IsAvailable` and `bool IsOpen` properties.
    - `Open(KeyboardTextState state)`, `SyncState(KeyboardTextState state)`, and `Close()` methods.
    - `StateUpdated`, `Submitted`, and `Closed` events that fire when the user types, submits, or closes the keyboard.
    Use `XriSpatialKeyboardBackend` as a reference implementation — it shows how to translate input events from an external keyboard into the `KeyboardTextState` the bridge expects.
 2. **Add your keyboard prefab to the scene**, or spawn it at runtime from your backend — whichever fits the keyboard you are integrating.
-3. **Swap the backend on the bridge.** On the GameObject holding `UIDocument` and `UITKKeyboardBridge`, replace `XriSpatialKeyboardBackend` with your new backend component, and assign it to the bridge's **Keyboard Backend Behaviour** field (or leave the field blank and let the bridge auto-resolve the `IKeyboardBackend` from the same GameObject).
+3. **Swap the backend on the bridge.** On the **`VR Builder UI`** GameObject, replace `XriSpatialKeyboardBackend` with your new backend component, and assign it to the bridge's **Keyboard Backend Behaviour** field (or leave the field blank and let the bridge auto-resolve the `IKeyboardBackend` from the same GameObject).
+You can also disable **Add XR spatial keyboard** in the Scene Setup Wizard if you want to skip the XRI prefab and host setup entirely, then add your own host GameObject manually.

 From that point on, the bridge talks to your backend exactly the same way it talks to the spatial keyboard — focusing a `TextField` opens your keyboard, and typing on your keyboard updates the `TextField`.

 ### Troubleshooting

+- **The "Add XR spatial keyboard" option is greyed out in the Scene Setup Wizard.**
+  The XRI Spatial Keyboard sample is not imported.
+Open the Package Manager, find the XR Interaction Toolkit, and import the **Spatial Keyboard** sample.
+- **"Scene setup could not find 'XRI Global Keyboard Manager' prefab."**
+  Same cause as above — import the XRI Spatial Keyboard sample.
 - **"UITKKeyboardBridge could not find an available keyboard backend."**
   The bridge could not resolve an `IKeyboardBackend`.
 Make sure `XriSpatialKeyboardBackend` (or your custom backend) is on the same GameObject as the bridge, or assigned to the **Keyboard Backend Behaviour** field.
 - **"XriSpatialKeyboardBackend could not find an XRKeyboard."**
-  The XRI Spatial Keyboard sample is not present in the scene.
-Import the XR Interaction Toolkit sample and drag the `XRI Global Keyboard Manager` prefab into the scene.
+  No `XRKeyboard` is in the scene.
+If you removed the `XRI Global Keyboard Manager`, drop it back in from the XRI Spatial Keyboard sample.
 - **The keyboard does not open for a specific `TextField`.**
   Confirm that the field's `name` appears in the bridge's **Text Field Names** list, and that the `TextField` is inside the `UIDocument` attached to the same GameObject as the bridge.
 - **The keyboard opens and immediately closes.**